Kamyil/work-timer/README.md

 And then:

 ### if you want to run this with console locally
-Just call the app with `npm start`
+Just call the app with `npm start` .
+App after build proccess will open himself in your default browser **BUT WARNING!!!
-**BUT WARNING!!!
 IF YOU'RE NOT DEVELOPER => DON'T CHANGE THE FILES IN /DEVELOPMENT folder.
 YOU CAN DESTROY THE APP BY EDITING THEM**

 ### if you want to run this by opening the file
-After `npm install` eveything should work fine, so open the index.html folder in /production folder.
+Eveything should work fine without any installation, so open the index.html file in /production folder.

-#TO-DO
+###TODO

 Here's our simple to-do list.
 Here we can show you on which feature we're working right now and what's already done.
 Go ahead and type your ideas to improve this cool tool.